juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="ui-icons"></a>
 ### UI: Icons
-We abstract the icons for better readability and decoupling from the current UI library.
+The icons are abstracted for better readability and decoupling from the current UI library.
-So instead of `pi pi-fw pi-home` we use `icon-home`.
+So e.g. instead of `pi pi-fw pi-home` `icon-home` is used.
 The abstraction is made in `styles.scss` in the root directory.

 **NOTE!**

-We make the abstraction of the icons on demand instead of in advance to avoid a work which can be (partially) useless.
+The abstraction of the icons is made on demand instead of in advance to avoid a work which is no necessary at the moment.

 <!-- TOC --><a name="catalogue-the-ui-components-with-storybook"></a>
 ### Catalogue the UI components with Storybook
-1. To catalogue and test the components (business and basic ones) we use [Storybook](https://storybook.js.org/).
+1. To catalogue and test the components (business and basic ones) [Storybook](https://storybook.js.org/) is used.

 **Goals**
 >1.
 Increased agility because UI part can be approved during/before the service/backend part is being developed.